Your baby can only stay awake so long before overtiredness kicks in.

 The very nature of newborn sleep means a lot of time is spent in light sleep so the high levels of cortisol coursing through your little one’s body will be even more disruptive than to an adult.

-So an overtired baby will keep waking up…
+So an overtired baby not only fights sleep but will keep waking up…

 Hence the short naps, multiple-night wakings and eyes popping open at the crack of dawn…

 The crux of it is, overtired babies sleep poorly.